TristanBilot/tristanbilot.github.io/courses/chain-rule/ChainRule.md

 ## Implementation in Python

 In this section, we will implement a very basic derivative engine which can apply the chain rule on composite functions and return the derivative expression or inference as plain text w.r.t one variable.
-A real automatic differentiation engine will be implemented in <a href="/autodiff">the next course</a> but the aim of this one is to better understand chain rule by implementing it.
+A real automatic differentiation engine will be implemented in the next course but the aim of this one is to better understand chain rule by implementing it.

 First, let's define the needed classes: